prototypefund/reproducible-website/_posts/2017-05-05-reproducible-builds-hamburg-hackathon.markdown

 This meeting is open for any interested on working on Reproducible Builds issues in any distro or project.
 We're looking forward to hack together with *you*!

-We covered a summary of what we did at the meeting in [issue 107 of our weekly news](https://reproducible.alioth.debian.org/blog/posts/107/).
+_Post hackathon update_: we covered a summary of what we did at the meeting in [issue 107 of our weekly news](https://reproducible.alioth.debian.org/blog/posts/107/).